ibm-cloud-docs/cloud-infrastructure/the-classic-to-v2v.md

     * GPU is not supported in VPC
     * Encrypted volumes are not supported

 To improve data transfer rate, adjust the bandwidth allocation of the RMM server.
-For more information, see [Adjusting bandwidth allocation using the UI](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=ui#adjusting-bandwidth-allocation-ui).
+For more information, see [Adjusting bandwidth allocation by using the UI](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=ui#adjusting-bandwidth-allocation-ui).
 {: note}

 ## Order RMM